docker/hacktoberfest-2022/README.md

 | [Click Here to Add New Extension](https://github.com/docker/hacktoberfest-2022/pulls) |                                                                                |              |                              |

-## 🏗️ How to Build Your First Docker Extension
+## 🏗️How to Build Your First Docker Extension

 See steps below about how to create your first Docker Extension, and how to add it in the list.